-The first 10-15 minutes of each class is dedicated to warming up the student and working on flexibility at the barre.
+The first 10-15 minutes of each class is dedicated to warming up the student and working on flexibility and conditioning.
 The next 15-30 minute section focuses on technique and mastering skills both center floor and across the floor.
 During the last 10 minutes a combination is taught, or recital choreography begins.
 It is important for our students to build the skills of learning and retaining choreography, as performance is the culmination of their technical training.
 The last 4-6 weeks before a performance, instructors may choose to shorten the technique portion, or omit it, in order to prepare and polish the routine.

-Emphasis on Knowledge of Terminology:
+Emphasis on Flexibility and Conditioning: